pszponder/blog-articles/data-structures/object.md

 `Reference` data types (like objects and arrays) work by storing an address to where the data in memory is located.
 So when you declare an object or array variable, the data itself is not stored with the variable name, instead, a memory address where the data is located is stored with the variable name.

-When a variable with a `reference` type value is copied, the value itself in memory is not copied.Instead, the reference to the value in memory is copied.
+When a variable with a `reference` type value is copied, the value itself in memory is not copied.
+Instead, the reference to the value in memory is copied.
 This results in both variables (original and copied) pointing to the same value in memory, their variables hold "references" to the same value in memory.

 ```js
 // =================================================